Skip Navigation

 OCTOBER 2017

-• October 27 - DHS’s Privacy Office issues a Privacy Compliance Review of CBP’s use of social media for ESTA vetting.
-It concluded that the use of social media identifiers was compliant with the requirements outlined in its privacy impact assessment but could not verify whether officers were collecting only the minimum amount of personal information necessary for the performance of their duties.
+• October 27 – DHS’s Privacy Office issues a Privacy Compliance Review of CBP’s use of social media for ESTA vetting.
+It concludes that the use of social media identifiers was compliant with the requirements outlined in its privacy impact assessment but could not verify whether officers were collecting only the minimum amount of personal information necessary for the performance of their duties.

 NOVEMBER 2017